SAKumquat/OFFAL/README.md

 # OFFAL
-The OFFline Authentication Laborer is a Discord bot that provides commands for authenticating Something Awful Forums accounts built using Javascript.
+The OFFsite Authentication Laborer is a Discord bot that provides commands for authenticating Something Awful Forums accounts built using Javascript.

 # Usage
 You will have to log into the Discord Developer Portal and create an App + Bot.